syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/how-to/rename-image.md

 ---
-title: "Blazor Rich Text Editor | how to | Rename images before inserting"
 component: "Rich Text Editor"
-description: "This section explains how to rename images in server and get the updated name for the image in the Blazor Rich Text Editor component."
 ---

 # Rename uploaded images in server before inserting it in the Rich Text Editor